Jill Sterkel: University of Texas swimming

+Olympic competition

+1976 Olympics

 Sterkel represented the United States in three Summer Olympics.
 As a 15-year-old at the 1976 Summer Olympics, she won a gold medal as a member of the winning U.S. team in the women's 4×100-meter freestyle relay, together with her teammates Kim Peyton, Wendy Boglioli and Shirley Babashoff.
 After the U.S. women's team had been outshone in nearly every event by their East German rivals, Peyton, Boglioli, Sterkel and Babashoff achieved a moral victory by not only winning the relay gold medal, but also by breaking the East Germans' world record in the event final.
 Individually, she competed in two other events, finishing seventh in the 100-meter freestyle and not advancing beyond the preliminary heats in the 200-meter freestyle.

+1980 Olympics

 Sterkel qualified again for the U.S. national team at the 1980 U.S. Olympic Trials, but because of the American-led boycott of the 1980 Summer Olympics, she was unable to participate at the 1980 games held in Moscow, Russia.

+1984 Olympics

 At the 1984 Summer Olympics in Los Angeles, she swam for the gold medal-winning U.S. team in the preliminary heats of the women's 4×100-meter freestyle.
 Starting at the 1984 games, relay swimmers who swam in the heats, but did not compete in the event finals, were eligible to receive medals.

+1988 Olympics

 As a 27-year-old at the 1988 Summer Olympics in Seoul, South Korea, she again swam for the U.S. team in the preliminary heats of the 4×100-meter freestyle relay, and earned a bronze medal for the team's third-place finish.
 She also competed individually in the 50-meter freestyle, tying for third and earning a bronze medal.

+She swam in the World Championships in 1978 in Berlin and in 1982 Guayaquil taking a total of four medals including a gold, the Pan American Games in both Mexico City in 1975 and in Caracas in 1983 taking a total of two golds and a silver, and the Bucharest Universiade in 1981 where she won five gold medals.

+She later served as the head coach of the Texas Longhorns swimming and diving team at the University of Texas at Austin from 1993 to 2006 where she coached Whitney Hedgepeth, and Erin Phenix onto Olympic teams.
+After 2007, Sterkel remained in Austin and worked as an Assistant Athletic Director for the "T-Association", the University of Texas's Athletic Alumni group, and raised a family.

+Honors

+Sterkel was the 2000 Big 12 Conference Coach of the year and was inducted into the Texas Women’s Athletics Hall of Honor.
+She was also inducted into the Southwest Conference Hall of Fame, and in 2017 the American Swimming Coaches Association (ASCA) Hall of Fame.
+As a unique honor, in the 1979–80 and the 1980-81 swimming seasons, Terkel received the Broderick Award as the National Swimmer of the Year.